Available with:

 In Year 1 (Level 4), you’ll benefit from a shared curriculum with our Zoology degree, giving you a broad introduction to key scientific principles, such as ecology, biodiversity, genetic analysis, anatomy, research methods and, of course, animal behaviour.
 This common foundation equips you with a well-rounded understanding of the biological sciences.

-This module focuses on the diversity of life on Earth.
-You will examine the principles responsible for explaining biodiversity while exploring the taxonomy, systematics, evolution and ecology of the major taxa that comprise life on Earth.
-You will learn how biological diversity is measured, valued, and conserved, preparing you for more advanced studies in animal conservation-related topics.
+This module is designed to introduce you to the major mechanisms of diversity of life on Earth.
+You will examine the underlying concepts and principles responsible for explaining biodiversity, with a broad emphasis placed on exploring the taxonomy, systematics, evolution and ecology of the major taxa that comprise life on Earth.
+Additionally, you will gain insight towards how biological diversity is measured, valued and conserved, with the module serving as preparation for more advanced study within the animal sciences.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.